 This time I’ll try not to leave one of the seven habits out.
 Though by accidentally doing that with the seller’s habits post, we got some outstanding contributions from readers.
 Be sure to read the comments in that post for more insight.

-Why seven habits of effective home buyers?
+Why seven habits of effective residential real estate buyers?
 Because over the years we’ve seen some traits (habits) the our successful buyer clients share.
 What is a “successful buyer client”?
 Let’s just define it as someone who finds the home they want, and gets through the often arduous home buying process without killing themselves, a loved one, the seller, our their real estate agent.

 Effective Habit #1: Get pre-qualified (or pre-approved) for a loan

-You can’t effectively search for homes if you don’t know how much home you can afford.
+You can’t effectively search for single family homes if you don’t know how much you can afford.
 In today’s lending environment, it is crucial to know BEFORE you begin a home search what type of mortgage, and how much of a mortgage you can get.
 In fact, in Arizona you can’t even submit an offer on a home without including a “Pre-Qualification Form” with your offer.
 Well, technically you can submit an offer without it, but I don’t recommend it.
 The vast majority of sellers are going to want to see some evidence that you can get a loan for the home.
-These days many homes listed for sale get multiple offers, why would you relegate your offer to the bottom of the pile because you didn’t bother to submit a pre-qual form?
+These days, many luxury real estate incline homes listed for sale get multiple offers, why would you relegate your offer to the bottom of the pile because you didn’t bother to submit a pre-qual form?

 It is crucial to work with a good lender throughout the home buying process.
 If you don’t know a lender, ask your agent for a few recommendations.
 Interview a couple of lenders and pick one and stick with them.
 Few things add more stress and headache to a real estate sales transaction than changing lenders mid-stream.
 Find a lender that won’t just tell you the maximum amount of a mortgage you can get, rather find one that understands that qualifying for a certain amount and being able to make the payments are two different things.